DataDamsel/Assignment3/README.md

-# Assignment3
+# Assignment3 :blush:

-This project is influenced by the powerful disruption that cloud computing has had on the world of Finance:
+This project is influenced by the powerful disruption that cloud computing has had on the world of Finance: :euro:

-(1) Causing the current Fintech boom    (2)    Enabling a challenger banking model of Peer2Peer lending   &   (3)   Rewriting traditional credit risk management
+* Causing the current Fintech boom
+* Enabling a challenger banking model of Peer2Peer lending
+* Rewriting traditional credit risk management

-The big data set that I have used comes from LendingClub.com goldmine of Loans data
+The big data set that I have used comes from LendingClub.com goldmine of Loans data. :moneybag:

 App
 ====